Best Photo Storage and Backup Methods

 Knowing the worst cases, I need to know that I can recover the equipment I use for my photo processing, storage and backup devices.
 Given we are talking about a possible loss of my home or important contents, these things, as a hobby, are just the tip of the iceberg.
 However, they will need to be recovered or replaced at some point.

 For me, the replacement of such equipment is supported by my house and contents insurance(s).
-It’s important to note, though, that it will take some time for an insurance company to assess the damage and agree on a settlement figure, and finally payout.
+It’s important to note, though, that it will take some time for an insurance company to assess the damage and agree on a settlement figure, and finally pay out.

 So, the message here is that, so long as there is adequate property and contents insurance, system hardware can be recovered by buying replacements, although it takes time.
 That’s great, but what about the data?